-The Dow Jones Industrial Average SM is a price-weighted index comprised of 30 common stocks selected at the discretion of the editors of The Wall Street Journal (the "WSJ"), which is published by S&P Dow Jones, as representative of the broad market of U.S. industry.
-There are no pre-determined criteria for selection of a component stock except that component companies represented by the Dow Jones Industrial Average SM should be established U.S. companies that are leaders in their industries, are widely held by investors and have long records of sustained growth.
-The Dow Jones Industrial Average SM serves as a measure of the entire U.S. market, including sectors such as financial services, technology, retail, entertainment and consumer goods, and is not limited to traditionally defined industrial stocks.
-Changes in the composition of the Dow Jones Industrial Average Name are made entirely by the editors of the WSJ without consultation with the component companies represented in the Dow Jones Industrial Average Name and generally occur only after corporate acquisitions or other dramatic shifts in a component company's core business.
+The Dow Jones Industrial AverageSM is a price-weighted index comprised of 30 common stocks selected at the discretion of the editors of The Wall Street Journal (the "WSJ"), which is published by S&P Dow Jones, as representative of the broad market of U.S. industry.
+There are no pre-determined criteria for selection of a component stock except that component companies represented by the Dow Jones Industrial AverageSM should be established U.S. companies that are leaders in their industries, are widely held by investors and have long records of sustained growth.
+The Dow Jones Industrial AverageSM serves as a measure of the entire U.S. market, including sectors such as financial services, technology, retail, entertainment and consumer goods, and is not limited to traditionally defined industrial stocks.
+Changes in the composition of the Dow Jones Industrial AverageSM are made entirely by the editors of the WSJ without consultation with the component companies represented in the Dow Jones Industrial AverageSM, any stock exchange, any official agency or us.
+In order to maintain continuity, changes to the component stocks included in the Dow Jones Industrial AverageSM tend to be made infrequently and generally occur only after corporate acquisitions or other dramatic shifts in a component company's core business.
 When one component stock is replaced, the entire index is reviewed.
 As a result, multiple component changes are often implemented simultaneously.
-The component stocks of the Dow Jones Industrial Average May be changed at any time for any reason.
+The component stocks of the Dow Jones Industrial AverageSM may be changed at any time for any reason.